ernw/AndroTickler/README.md

 =========
 Triggers components of the app, by all possible combinations of intents.
 For example, if an activity has an intent-filter of 2 possible actions and 3 data URI schemes, then AndroTickler will trigger this activity with all possible combinations of this intent.
 Additionally, AndroTickler captures the intent extras mentioned in the Java class corresponding to the component, assign them dummy values and add them to the possible intent combinations.
 Only extras of type boolean, string, int and float are supported.

-if the -exp option is used, then the components will be triggered without root privileges or any special permissions.
+if the *-exp* option is used, then the components will be triggered without root privileges or any special permissions.
 If not, then the components will be trigged with root privileges.
 This helps to test the app in 2 different scenarios: against normal-privileged or high-privileged attackers.

 Before triggering components, AndroTickler prints all the commands to be executed.
 Then for each command, it triggers the component, prints the command then waits for the user.
 This gives the user enough time to do any extra checks after the command's execution.
 Before the user moves on to the next command, he's given the option to capture a screenshot of the device for PoC documentation.

-    java -jar AndroTickler.jar -pkg <package> -t [-all | -exp] [target] [-log] Triggers the targets as explained above.
+    java -jar AndroTickler.jar -pkg <package> -t [-all | -exp] [target] [-log]

-[target] as in list command, the targets can be:
+*target* as explained with list command, can be:
 - -act : activities. starts the (activity/activities) with all intent combinations as explained above
 - -ser : services. starts the service(s) with all intent combinations as explained above
 - -rec: broadcast receivers: sends all possible broadcast messages that would match the broadcast receiver(s)